elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 #### CA cert rotation

-The operator should be able to rotate the CA certificate for multiple reasons:
+The operator should be able to rotate the CA certificate of a cluster for multiple reasons:

 * it will expire soon
 * CA private key has been compromised